alvaro-escalante/housestyles/README.md

 The main component of this Gulp setup is BrowserSync.
 This plugin provides the following advantages for development:

-- Automatic page reload on the browser when HTML, JS, Images or Assets files are updated and injection when CSS is updated
+- Automatic page reload of the browser when HTML, JS, Images or Assets files are updated and injection when CSS is updated
 - Simultaneous page scrolling for all devices connected to the same link
 - Clicking links or populating form fields on one device will duplicate this behaviour on all other linked devices
 - A dashboard at `localhost:3001` where you can send commands to all connected devices, perform actions and do network throttle testing.